LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 ### Side effects and Authorization header update

-When token is stored, we have a side effect, that means we want to update `Authorization` header for axios so our requests now can call protected API routes.
-This is done with imported `useEffect()` hook from `react`.
+When the token is stored, we have a side effect, which means we want to update the `Authorization` header for axios so our requests now can call protected API routes.
+This is done with an imported `useEffect()` hook from `react`.

 ```jsx
 useEffect(() => {